The Best Anime-Inspired Sneakers Ever

 While it’s not an official Gundam collaboration, the mecha-robot inspiration is undeniable.
-Decked out in a stunning red, white and blue combination, the sneaker’s palette shares an uncanny resemblance to the famed Gundam Mobile Suit.
+Decked out in a stunning red, white and blue combination, the sneaker shares an uncanny resemblance to the famed Gundam Mobile Suit.

 Air Jordan 6 ‘Slam Dunk’

-Look hard enough and you’ll be able find an anime or manga based on just about any sport you can think of.
+Look hard enough, and you’ll be able to find an anime or manga based on just about any sport you can imagine.
 One of the first, and arguably still the best, was the basketball-themed Slam Dunk series, which debuted back in 1990.

 The show sparked a huge basketball boom in Asia during the 90s, with Jordan hype reaching uncontrollable levels across the continent.
 Acknowledging Slam Dunk’s clout, Jordan Brand decided to release two special sneakers dedicated to the series in 2014: a Jordan Super.Fly 3 and an Air Jordan 6.
 Unsurprisingly, the latter garnered most of the attention.
-Dressed in red and white, the upper’s tonal 3M illustrations elevated the fan service to above-the-rim heights.
+The upper’s tonal 3M illustrations in red and white elevated the fan service to above-the-rim heights.